Amyh97/miletone-project-4/README.md

 ## Credits
 ### Code
 -	The  code (both Python and HTML) for the page pagination on the products page comes from [Simple is Better than Complex]( https://simpleisbetterthancomplex.com/tutorial/2016/08/03/how-to-paginate-with-django.html) and edited to fit the needs of my site.
--	The Stripe HTML and JavaScript  and CSS code is an edited version of the base code comes from the Strip documentation.
+-	The Stripe HTML and JavaScript  and CSS code is an edited version of the base code comes from the [Stripe documentation](https://stripe.com/docs).
 -	The contact form was created with the help of [Learn Django]( https://learndjango.com/tutorials/django-email-contact-form)
 -   To speed up the process of converting an Excel spreadsheet to a markdown table I used [ThisDaveJ](https://thisdavej.com/copy-table-in-excel-and-paste-as-a-markdown-table/).
 ### Media
--   The letter A that I used as a logo and favicon came from Needpix.
+-   The letter A that I used as a logo and favicon came from [Needpix]((https://www.needpix.com/photo/1636497/letter-a-the-letter-a-ornament-capital-letter-vintage-font-symbol-alphabet)).
 When searching for this image I ensured that the image used I could modify and use on my website.
+I used [Am I Responsive](http://ami.responsivedesign.is/) to create the Mockup at the top of the ReadMe file.
--   With the exception of the above image, the rest of the images on the site are original photos taken by the photographer stated – Amy Hollis
+-   With the exception of the above images, the rest of the images on the site are original photos taken by the photographer stated – Amy Hollis
 -   The model used in the urban and rural photoshoot sample image is Lisa from Lisa Hear the Echo.
 ## Acknowledgements
 -   I was given feedback and advice from Akshat Garg.